How to Fix SQL Database Error – 924?

-SQL error 924, “Database ‘%.*ls’ is already open and can only have one user at a time”, is an error with level 14.
-Level 14 belongs to security level errors like a permission denied error.
-It means that you cannot open a database because someone is using it.
-The 924 error usually happens if you attempt to access a SQL database set to SINGLE_USER mode.
+You can encounter the error “Database ‘db_name’ is already open and can only have one user at a time (Microsoft SQL Server, Error 924)” while creating or restoring the backup.
+It is an error with level 14, which indicates it belongs to the security level errors, like permission denied error.
+The 924 error usually occurs if you attempt to access the SQL database that is set to SINGLE_USER mode.

 An exception occurred while executing a Transact-SQL statement or batch.
 (Microsoft.SqlServer.ConnectionInfo)